 Make Spinning More Comfortable Tip 2: Seats Matter

 ‘Our seats are actually cushioned with foam so we get very few complaints about them, but, if that’s not the case where you spin get a gel seat,” says Michaela Fellner from spinning studio Bodhi + Ride in Melbourne.
 ‘These are heaven.
-Check out the Bioflex-Gel Flo Anatomic Saddle Seat ‘ You can also buy padded bike shorts if you’d prefer to wear your padding than carry it.
+We really like the Bioflex-Gel Flo Anatomic Saddle Seat ‘

 Make Spinning More Comfortable Tip 3: Sit properly